-We detected seven genetically distinct groups within our current sample of non-redundant Hawaiian strains.
-What factors account for the substantial genetic differentiation that we observed across the Hawaiian Islands?
-In other selfing species such as Arabidopsis thaliana, regional patterns of differentiation have been attributed to isolation by distance (IBD) (Manzano-Piedras, Marcer, Alonso-Blanco, & Picó, 2014).
-In other words, genetically distinct groups are thought to have emerged largely because of dispersal limitation and genetic drift rather than geographically distinct selection pressures.
-Under an IBD model, we would expect to see a strong association between genetic distance and geographic distance in Hawaii.
-However, our data deviate from the expectations of IBD in two important ways.
+In other selfing species such as Arabidopsis thaliana, regional patterns of differentiation have been attributed to isolation by distance (IBD) (Manzano-Piedras et al., 2014).
+Genetically distinct groups are thought to have emerged largely because of dispersal limitation and genetic drift rather than geographically distinct selection pressures.
+The outsized role of stochastic processes evoked by IBD is similar to the strong influence of successive founder effects that drive differentiation under the progression rule.
+Under either model, we would expect to see a strong association between genetic distance and geographic distance across the Hawaiian Islands.
+However, our data deviate from the expectations of these models in two important ways.
 First, we see evidence of a single genetic group (orange) spread across nearly all sampling sites with no apparent geographic association.
-Second, another genetic group (purple) appears at just two sampling sites.
+Second, another genetic group (purple) appears at just two sampling sites that are separated by over 500 km, nearly the maximum distance possible across our sampling sites.
 Dispersal distances for C. elegans have not been measured precisely, but numerous lines of evidence suggest they are greater than might be expected for such a small animal.
-By themselves, nematodes have been observed moving over relatively short distances, e.g., one meter in soil over a month period (Barrière & Félix, 2007).
-However, it was recently shown that wind-mediated transport could facilitate long-range dispersal for nematodes less than 0.75 mm in length, especially under high humidity conditions (Ptatscheck, Gansfort, & Traunspurger, 2018).
+By themselves, nematodes have been observed moving over relatively short distances, for example, 1 m in soil over a month period (Barrière & Félix, 2007).
+However, it was recently shown that wind-mediated transport could facilitate longrange dispersal for nematodes <0.75 mm in length, especially under high humidity conditions (Ptatscheck et al., 2018).
 C. elegans dauer larvae are typically 0.4 mm in length, desiccation resistant, and capable of surviving without feeding for months (Cassada & Russell, 1975; Klass & Hirsh, 1976).
-Furthermore, C. elegans has been isolated in association with several terrestrial invertebrate species, including snails, slugs, and isopods, which are thought to act as dispersal vectors (Petersen, Hermann, et al., 2015; Schulenburg & Félix, 2017).
-Finally, global patterns of genetic diversity in the species implicate human-assisted, long-range dispersal as the likely explanation for many isotypes sampled from locations at least 50 km apart (Lee et al., 2021).
-The isotype ECA251 could be an extreme case of long-range dispersal as it was isolated from locations that are over 13,000 km apart (California in 1973 and southern Australia in 1983).
-Moreover, we previously reported evidence of gene flow between Hawaii and the west coast of North America (Crombie et al., 2019).
-Interestingly, only the widely distributed Hawaiian orange group contains individuals harboring the megabase-scale selective sweeps that dominate European samples.
-Therefore, we can speculate that an elevated dispersal capacity might explain the near-ubiguitous distribution of the orange group in Hawaii.
-Considering the geographic distribution of the purple group, we suspect that other factors cause this elevated dispersal.
-Given the striking similarity in habitat and climate variables at the two sites where the purple group was sampled, we suspect that the unique selection pressures associated with this type of environment might underlie the shared ancestry.
-In other words, local adaptation to this habitat likely contributes to the patterns of genetic diversity and differentiation we observed.
-Evidence of local adaptation does not rule out that IBD contributes to the patterns of Hawaiian diversity because local adaptation and IBD are not mutually exclusive.
+Furthermore, C. elegans has been isolated in association with several terrestrial invertebrate species, including snails, slugs, and isopods, which are thought to act as dispersal vectors and some molluscs can even survive passage through the guts of migratory birds (Petersen, Hermann, et al., 2015; Schulenburg & Félix, 2017; Wada et al., 2012).
+Finally, global patterns of genetic diversity in the species show that long-range dispersal could be common given that many isotypes are sampled from locations at least 50 km apart (Lee et al., 2021).
+Notably, the isotype ECA251 could represent an extreme case of long-range dispersal as it was isolated from locations that are over 13,000 km apart (California in 1973 and southern Australia in 1983).
+If the dispersal capacity of C. elegans is exceptionally large relative to the size of the Hawaiian Islands, then the genetic structure present on the islands could be shaped disproportionately by selection, especially given the extreme environmental heterogeneity found on the islands (Cutter, 2015).
+This scenario would be analogous to the Baas-Becking hypothesis in microbial biogeography, which proposes "Everything is everywhere, but the environment selects" (Baas-Becking, 1934; Finlay, 2002; Fuhrman, 2009).
+In other words, the distribution of microbes is theorized to occur in a regime of extensive dispersal and strong selection, generating local adaptation.
+Considering the disjointed geographic distribution of the purple group, we suspect that selection might also play a major role in shaping the geographic patterns of diversity on the islands.
+This idea is supported by the striking similarities in habitat and climate variables at the two sites where the purple group was sampled.
+Importantly, evidence of local adaptation does not rule out that neutral forces contribute or once contributed to the patterns of Hawaiian diversity because the two are not mutually exclusive.
 For example, recent studies of A. thaliana show that IBD and local adaptation each contribute to patterns of genetic differentiation at the regional scale on the Iberian peninsula (Castilla et al., 2020).

-The genomic architecture of local adaptation
+4.3 | The genomic architecture of local adaptation